 #5 NFL DRAFT BUST: AKILI SMITH

-We still remember the 1983 NFL Draft as the Year of the Quarterback.
-Of note, six quarterbacks, including three all-time greats (John Elway at #1, Jim Kelly at #14, and Dan Marino at #27), went in the first round that year.
-The Class of 1999 was poised to usurp that title given that quarterbacks went with the top three and five of the top twelve picks.
+Many sports pundits refer to the 1983 NFL Draft as the Year of the Quarterback.
+Six quarterbacks, including three all-time greats (John Elway at #1, Jim Kelly at #14, and Dan Marino at #27), went in the first round that year.
+The Class of 1999 had the potential to usurp that title given that quarterbacks went with the first three and five of the top twelve picks.
 However, that didn’t happen.

-We remember the 1999 draft differently for two primary reasons.
+I remember the 1999 draft differently for two primary reasons.
 First, nothing could overshadow Mike Ditka’s huge gamble on Ricky Williams.
-Specifically, Da Coach traded all of New Orleans’ picks that year to Washington simply to move up from the 12th to the 5th spot.
+Specifically, Da Coach traded all of New Orleans’ picks that year (plus a couple more) to Washington simply to move up from the 12th to the 5th spot.
 The only thing more surprising than the trade was that four other teams rejected even better offers.

 Second, and more importantly, the quarterbacks drafted in 1999 are better known for being bad than for being good.
 As a probable Hall of Famer, Donovan McNabb proved to be the best of the bunch.
-Daunte Culpepper went to 3 Pro Bowls and even shared a regular-season MVP Award.
+Daunte Culpepper went to three Pro Bowls and was a 2x 1st Team All Pro.
 Clearly, neither of these players contributed to the negative assessment of this draft class.
 Whether justified or not, each of the other three QBs has been named on multiple lists of all-time busts.

 #1 PICK TIM COUCH